EngBaz/Financial-Multi-Agent-Analyst/README.md

-# AI Financial Analyst Bot
+# AI Multi-Agent Financial Analyst

 Note: You need to know the cryptocurrency's ticker name for a better analysis.